Sankardev

-After the death of Sankardev, Madhavdev incorporated narrations of his life in prayer services, a practice that his apostles followed, and in due course of time, a large body of biographical literature arose.
+After the death of Sankardev, Madhavdev incorporated narrations of his life in prayer services, a practice that his disciples followed, and in due course of time, a large body of biographical literature arose.
 These are generally classed in two groups: early (those by Daityari Thakur, Bhusan Dwija, Ramananda Dwija and Vaikuntha Dwija) and late (Guruvarnana by Aniruddha Das, the more than one anonymous Katha-guru-carits, Bardowa-carit, Sankardev caritra from Barpeta, the Saru-svarga-khanda and Bar-svarga-khanda by Sarvabhauma).
 The authorship of the biography credited to Ramcaran Thakur, Daityari Thakur's father, is doubted, and it is generally dated to the 17th century and classed with the late biographies.

 In general, all biographies consider Sankardev as an incarnation of Vishnu, including that by Daityari Thakur, the earliest.
 The late biographies differ from the early group on the count that they ascribe supernatural feats to Sankardev, and describe miraculous events; and there is a tendency to read some events of the Bhagavata into his life.

 The biographies are full of contradictions; even though the earlier ones are considered more accurate, not all that they claim is true.
 Daityari Thakur's biography, the earliest one, claims Sankardev met with Chaitanya, which is now not accepted to be true.